paulloy/Noumenal-Sky/README.md

 ![Noumenal Sky displayed on various devices](assets/images/readme-images/devices.jpg)

+The main goal of this project is to provide the user with an educational experience with an interactive site that responds to user actions and allows the user to display their preferred information to achieve their goals.

-Noumenal Sky is designed to be a user friendly website for learning different facts about objects in our solar system, such as the planets, their moons, and so on.
-Provided on each object is some trivia, name origins, discovery details, and information on their physical and orbital characteristics.
+Noumenal Sky is designed to be a user friendly website for learning various facts about objects in our solar system; such as planets, their respective moons, and so on.
+For each object the user is provided with some trivia; name origins and discovery details, and information on their physical and orbital characteristics.
 Alongside the physicial and orbital characteristics are brief explanations of the lexicon used that a user may be unfamiliar with, such as "bond albedo," or "periapsis."
-Each data point such as the mass of Earth or the density of Jupiter is provided with a reference to the source of the data so that the user may check out the source themselves and be assured that the website provides accurate data.
+Each data point such as the mass of Earth or the density of Jupiter is provided with a reference to the source of the data so that the user may visit the source themselves and be assured that the website provides accurate data.

-My hope is that Noumenal Sky is useful to curious newcomers who want to begin learning about the solar system, or even undergraduate physics students who want to make use of the data and references provided.
-The About page provides a new user with an FAQ to aid them.
-The contact form can allow a user to contact me about any concerns with the website; maybe an explanation of some lexicon isn't clear enough, or a reference has been redacted or isn't the most up to date.
+My hope is that Noumenal Sky is useful to curious newcomers who want to learn about the solar system, or even undergraduate physics students who want to make use of the data and references provided.
+The About page provides a new user with an FAQ to aid them, and a contact form that may allow a user to contact the developer about any concerns with the website; maybe an explanation of some lexicon isn't clear enough, or a reference has been redacted or isn't the most up to date.

 [Click here to view the live project](https://paulloy.github.io/Noumenal-Sky/index.html)

+## Table of Contents

 ## UX

-### Main Goals
+### Project Goals

 - Develop an interactive website with an intuitive navigation structure that new users may navigate with ease.
 - Develop a responsive website design that will adjust well to all device widths between 320px and 1242px.
-- Provide a user with an educational experience with information that is accessible and satisfying to understand.
+- Provide a user with an educational experience with information that is accessible and easy to understand.
 - To build a website in line with good coding practice.

+### User Goals

+- An easy way to learn new information about the solar system.
+- Accessable with mobile, tablet, or desktop.
+- To feel that use of this website is meaningful.

 ### Project Wireframe